Central Denmark Region: Economy

 The gross domestic product (GDP) of the region was €62.2 billion in 2018, accounting for 20.7% of the country's economic output.
 The GDP per capita adjusted for purchasing power was €35,400 or 117% of the EU27 average that same year.
 The GDP per capita employed was 107% of the EU27 average.

+Transport

+Aarhus Airport is the region's main airport which provides direct routes to Copenhagen and some European destinations.

 Regional Council

 The five regions of Denmark each have a regional council of 41 members.
 These are elected every four years, during the local elections.